-In the event that conventional foods, such as fish diet, become unavailable, alternative foods may be used.
-In most cases, however, an attempt should be made to acquire appropriate animal foods from a local feed supply company (e.g., Luxemburg Feed Service) or pet store (e.g., PetSmart, or Petco).
+In the event that conventional foods, such as Xenopus diet, become unavailable, alternative foods may be used.
+In most cases, however, an attempt should be made to acquire appropriate animal foods from a local feed supply company (e.g., Heim Milling Co., St. Cloud, MN) or a pet store (e.g., PetSmart, or Petco).
+A common alternative to Xenopus diet is a nutritionally complete, pelleted trout chow.

 In the event that filtered water from the water filtration and distribution system becomes unavailable, well water may be obtained from WSB 32 for use in animal housing systems.
-Well water, however, must be allowed to warm to 68°F or higher prior to use.
+Well water, however, must be allowed to warm to 65°F or higher prior to use.